kaozaza2/termux-mongo-php-driver/README.md

 # termux-mongo-php-driver
-A mongo driver for php on termux
+A mongo driver for php on termux (only for aarch64)

 # Before Install
 install below package: